Free CogAT Practice Tests & Sample Questions

 The best way to prepare for this test is with realistic, timed, full-length CogAT practice tests to simulate the real test experience.
 Additionally, it’s best to take some time to learn about each specific question type, what they’re asking for, and how to approach them.

-Our CogAT courses are designed to ensure that your child is calm, confident, and ready to go when test day arrives.
+Our CogAT test prep courses are designed to ensure that your child is calm, confident, and ready to go when test day arrives.
 We’ve included detailed lessons and quizzes for each specific question type, as well as a full-length test.
 This will allow them to become familiar with each question type and to get the most realistic test-taking experience possible so that when it’s time to take the real test, they’ll be prepared.

 For a more comprehensive practice experience, check out our full CogAT courses.
 Our courses include: